kiku-jw/ClipStash/README.md

 2. Run in Terminal: `xattr -cr ~/Downloads/ClipStash.app`
 3. Move `ClipStash.app` to `/Applications` and launch

-> **Why xattr?** macOS blocks apps not signed with Apple Developer ID ($99/year).
+> **Why xattr?** macOS blocks apps not signed with Apple Developer ID.
 This command removes the quarantine flag.
 ClipStash is open-source — [verify the code](https://github.com/kiku-jw/ClipStash).

 ### Build from Source